 Lent is marked in alternate years by a series of talks by distinguished speakers (Year 1) and house discussion groups based on material prepared by the Churches Together in Britain & Ireland (Year 2).

 In May most of the churches join in house-to-house collecting during Christian Aid week.

-In the summer CTH actively supports a Fun Day in Bury Knowle Park, with lots of free activities for children and refreshments.
+In the summer CTH actively supports a Fun Day in Bury Knowle Park, with lots of free activities for all the family, children and adults.
+We also provide refreshments -- all absolutely free!
 This is the churches' gift to the community.
 Also in the summer individual churches join together to run activities for youngsters during the school holidays.